gaurav-arun/item_catalog_app/README.md

 #### Create Google app and Credentials for Google OAuth Sign-in
 1. Go to https://console.developers.google.com and create a Web Application.
 2. Click on `Create Credentials` button and select OAuth client ID.
-3. Select Application type as `Web Application`
+3. Select Application type as `Web Application`.
 4. Under Authorized JavaScript origins add `http://localhost:5001`.
 This app runs on port 5001 by default.
 If you change it, please ensure that this origin url is also updated.
 5. Under Authorized redirect URIs add `http://localhost:5001/login`
 6. Download credentials for this Web Client by clicking on `DOWNLOAD JSON` button on top and save it in the root directory with name `client_secrets.json`.